Cavity-Free Distributed Quantum Computing with Rydberg Ensembles via Collective Enhancement: Atom--Photon Interface

-\emph{Step 2: Atom--Photon Interface}.---Constructing the photonic interface for remote quantum communication (Fig.~\ref{fig:protocol_overview}, Step 2) requires three capabilities: \textbf{(i)} mapping the collective Rydberg excitation $\ket{W_{\mathrm{Ryd}}}$ to an optical transition with high fidelity, \textbf{(ii)} emitting the photon directionally for efficient fiber coupling, and \textbf{(iii)} encoding quantum information in a photonic degree of freedom.
+An efficient atom--photon interface for remote quantum communication requires three capabilities: (i)~coherent conversion of $\ket{W_{\mathrm{Ryd}}}$ into a propagating photon, (ii)~directional emission for efficient photon coupling, and (iii)~encoding of the quantum information in a photonic degree of freedom robust against fiber decoherence.
+All three are achieved by two-photon Raman pulse.